We found 5 orthopedic surgeons who accept United Healthcare near Jupiter, FL.

 Clinical interests: Sports Health, Hip Problems, Wrist Problems, Elbow Problems, Shoulder Problems, Knee Problems, ...
 (Read more)

-Dr. Scott Norris works as an orthopedic surgeon.
-He has received a 4.0 out of 5 star rating by his patients.
-Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Norris honors.
-Dr. Norris attended medical school at UMDNJ-School of Osteopathic Medicine.
-He is affiliated with Baptist Outpatient Services.
+Dr. Scott Norris is a physician who specializes in orthopedics/orthopedic surgery.
+Dr. Norris has a 4.0 out of 5 star average patient rating.
+He honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+He graduated from UMDNJ-School of Osteopathic Medicine.
+He is professionally affiliated with Baptist Outpatient Services.

-Dr. Veronica Diaz is a specialist in hand surgery and orthopedics/orthopedic surgery.
-She is especially interested in hand problems, wrist problems, and shoulder problems.
-Dr. Diaz is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and more.
-She attended medical school at the University of Florida College of Medicine.
+Dr. Veronica Diaz is a hand surgeon and orthopedic surgeon.
+Dr. Diaz's areas of expertise include hand problems, wrist problems, and shoulder problems.
+She is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
+She graduated from the University of Florida College of Medicine.

 Clinical interests: Wrist Problems, Elbow Problems, Shoulder Problems, Hand Problems